 No, there is no difference in the certificate.
 You will receive a normal and official Master certificate (Master of Arts in Visual and Media Anthropology).

 At the FU Berlin, we only offer a Master Program in Social and Cultural Anthropology (in German) with one profile Module in Visual Anthropology.
 You need to have completed and passed the German language test (DSH-2) to study this program.

 The program starts every year beginning of October.
 Check our website for application periods (see Entry Requirements and Admission).

 We do not require that our students be professional filmmakers/photographers, and you do not need to submit a letter that guarantees that you have technical knowledge.
 Some basic operational knowledge is good, and the will to learn is even better!
 We provide students with basic filming and editing workshops (at the in-house classes in Berlin), and the less experienced students just have to be willing to put more time into learning how to operate the cameras and editing software (Final Cut Pro).
 We have an editing studio at our institute, and provide students in their final project work with editing assistance if they need it.
 Students can also choose to work only with photography (digital and/or analogue), and we offer courses that provide photography projects.

 We can offer only some basic technical courses.
 The emphasis is placed on applied visual anthropological knowledge.
 But you will have the chance to learn the vocabulary you need to communicate with professional camera-people and editors as a director of documentary films.
 You can also use the editing studio at our institute.
 But to be admitted you should have some basic knowledge and experience with digital camera techniques.

 The internship should last 9 weeks and should be admitted in the 3rd (winter)-semester (October to February).
-You will have to find an internship yourself at a film production company, TV-station, museum or other related field of the Master program.
+You will have to find an internship yourself at a film production company, broadcaster, online media portal, software company, TV-station, museum or other related field of the Master program.
 We will provide students with contacts for finding companies, festivals, etc.